GeZhouyang/GeZhouyang.github.io/_pages/about.md

 My training is in computational fluid dynamics and
 I study active matter problems mainly via detailed numerical simulations.

-Active matter are not only of fundamental physical interest but also have potential practical applications, such as directed drug delivery or biofuel/cultured meat production.
+Active matter are not only of fundamental physical interest but also have many potential applications in energy, sustainability, and health.
 My goal is to contribute to the understanding and development of active matter using rigorous hydrodynamic theories and advanced numerical algorithms.